engr101staff/engr101matlab/_sources/vectors_in_cpp/main.rst

 ------------------------------
-Erasing elements from a vector
+Erasing Elements from a Vector
 ------------------------------

 .. youtube:: eKCTrSgRrqk